Purpose of the Wyandot County Health Alliance:

 In August 2003, the completed results were unveiled to the community.
 For every local dollar invested in the 2003 health assessment, $12 in outside funding was then secured over the next thirty months.
 These funds were utilized to address community needs.
 In addition, the Wyandot County Youth Commission was formed, and the strategic planning process for Partnerships for Success was implemented.

 In 2006 our information was three years old, we decided it was time for county agencies to check on our collective progress and determine our current status for the community’s well-being.
 Health Alliance partners pledged to fiscally support repeating the county-wide community health assessment.
-In 2009 and 2012 and 2015 the Health Alliance agreed to collect quantifiable health data through approved research methods which can be replicated over time, measuring the same geographic area, and using the same methodology to compare results.
+In 2009, 2012, 2015 and 2018 the Health Alliance agreed to collect quantifiable health data through approved research methods which can be replicated over time, measuring the same geographic area, and using the same methodology to compare results.

 Strong relationships between resourceful partners sustains the Health Alliance.
 We will continue to conduct strategically planned assessments every three years gathering health information and presenting it to our community for cooperative action toward health improvement.
 Monitoring health statistics and socio-economic profiles of our community will create compelling evidence to guide the programs and services rendered to the people of Wyandot County.